Naiqus/naiqus.github.io/_posts/2014-12-31-wechat-mp-for-discourse-development.md

 ### Verify String's Format
 Use function "**preg_match(pattern,variable)**"
 ` if (preg_match("/[A-Za-z0-9]+/", $form_Content) && strlen($form_Content) == 8) { ...} `
-This example here checks whether the $form_Content contains only letters and numbers and the length is exactly 8.
+The example here checks whether the $form_Content contains only letters and numbers and the length of the string is exactly 8.
-It is used to detect the activition key.
+It is used to detect the identification code.
 It is better to have user operation state stored in the server-side.
-However taken the Chinese input habit into account, it is OK.
-It is really rare to have regular input exactly like this way when the user write a message in Chinese.
+However, taken the Chinese's input habit into account, it is feasible.
+It is really rare to have a reply which contains only letters and numbers from a Chinese user.

 ### Basic PHP form

-* check user's input:
+* Check user's input:

 {% highlight PHP %}
 // define variables and set to empty values